Skip to main content

 Find a sample offer/employer letter here

-Your letter of employment can come from a contracting/talent acquisition agency but must include all of the above information in addition to the official name of the agency.
-The place of employment listed on your Form I-20 will be the contacting agency/company of employment.
+Your letter of employment can come from a contracting/talent acquisition agency, but must include the above information in addition to the official name of the agency.
+The place of employment listed on your Form I-20 will be the contracting agency/company of employment.

-It will take the CISS 5-7 business days to process your CPT Request if it is complete.
+It takes the CISS approximately 5-7 business days to process your CPT Request if it is complete.
 You may not begin working until you receive your new Form I-20 with your CPT work authorization and you reach your CPT start date.

 After Your CPT is Approved

-When your CPT is approved, you will receive an email with your new CPT Form I-20.
+When your CPT is approved, you will receive an email from CISS telling you that your CPT authorization Form I-20 is ready for you to download from the CISS Portal.

 • Print out your new Form I-20